KyberNetwork/developer-portal/docs/api_abi-restfulapi.md

 [//]: # (tagline)
 ## INTRODUCTION

 The RESTful API provide a way for users to be able to programmatically interact with the KyberNetwork contract without in depth understanding of blockchain and smart contracts.
+Please note that some of these endpoints have certain limitations as follows:
-While the `trade_data` endpoint allows token <-> token trades, the **`/buy_rate` and `/sell_rate` endpoints are restricted to ETH <-> token** to ensure backwards compatibility.
-Refer to [this section](integrations-restfulapiguide.md#scenario-1-token-to-token-swap) on calculation of rates for token <-> token trades.
+1. The `/buy_rate` and `/sell_rate` endpoints are **restricted to ETH <-> token queries only** while the `trade_data` endpoint allows token <-> token trades.
+2. The fields `active`, `custom_proxy` and `original_token` will only appear if certain conditions are met otherwise they will not show up in the API response.

 ---